0xNixxy/techtips/developer/setup-wsl.md

-# Set up WSL on Windows 11
+# WSL on Windows 11

 Windows Subsystem for Linux (WSL) allows developers to install Linux on Windows and allows a side-by-side use of both Windows and Linux terminals.
 This tech tip